• Skip to main content

 What is HUPC?

-HUPC at UAMS is a four-year guided track that provides medical students long-term community, faculty and staff support, UAMS resources and educational opportunities to encourage students to pursue community based primary care as a medical career.
-HUPC students will choose a physician mentor who will provide personal feedback and professional guidance.
+HUPC at UAMS is a four-year guided track that provides medical students with camaraderie, faculty and staff support, UAMS resources and educational opportunities to encourage students to pursue community based primary care as a medical career.
 Students will gain early clinical experiences with area Family Medicine physicians.
-Each student will choose, research and develop a longitudinal project, research and write a literature review to support that project and participate in other activities.
-The HUPC curriculum and required experiences have been especially designed to enhance each students’ understanding and practice of Primary Care medicine in underserved communities.
+Each student will choose, investigate and develop a longitudinal project; explore and evaluate resources then write a literature review to support that project; and participate in other activities.
+The HUPC curriculum and required program activities have been specifically designed to enhance each students’ understanding and practice of Primary Care medicine in rural and urban underserved communities.

 Requirements for Application/Acceptance